 Snake River Brewing

 Snake River Brewing (or the “Brewpub” as we locals fondly call it) is Wyoming’s oldest and largest craft beer brewery.
-Over the past 30 years, the brewery has won countless awards for its beers and established itself as a staple on the dining scene within the community that it serves—from beer aficionados to families seeking a fun and lively venue in which to nourish them and their offspring.
+For more than 30 years, the brewery has won countless awards for its beers and established itself as a staple on the dining scene within the community that it serves—from beer aficionados to families seeking a fun and lively venue in which to nourish them and their offspring.
 The interior features both a mammoth copper mash tun and a boil kettle smack dab in the center of the 286-seat restaurant.
-The brewery has won numerous awards and been named Small Brewery of the Year twice.
+The brewery has won numerous awards and has been named Small Brewery of the Year twice.

 Where to buy: At the brewpub; Creekside Market; Plaza Liquors; Bin 22; Mangy Moose Cellars; Bodega